New Zealand Defence Force soldier shot during live training exercise at Ardmore base

 A soldier has been shot during a live training exercise at the New Zealand Defence Force base in Ardmore, Auckland.

-The soldier from 2nd/1st Battalion, Royal New Zealand Infantry Regiment was treated by St John ambulance staff and is in a moderate condition.
+The soldier from 2nd/1st Battalion, Royal New Zealand Infantry Regiment at Burnham was treated by St John ambulance staff and is in a moderate condition.

 An NZDF spokesperson said the incident took place during a live-fire training activity at the Battle Training Facility at Ardmore about 3pm.